Paaprikaa/SatellitesCoordinationSystem/README.md

 This project was made for a fellowship for https://imaginefellowships.com/ .

-For this project I use react with axios library and css.
+For this project I use React with Axios library and CSS.

 ### Project statement